Karnes City, Texas: History

 In 1894, as a result of a special election, the county seat was moved from Helena to Karnes City.
 Ten years earlier, Colonel William G. Butler (1831–1912) had blamed Helena and its corrupt mayor for the death of his son, Emmett, who was killed on December 26, 1884, by a stray bullet from a bar fight.
 Butler, a wealthy rancher, retaliated by arranging for the San Antonio and Aransas Pass Railway, which started construction in 1885, to bypass Helena.

 The railway started operation in 1886.
 By 1890, with no rail line, Helena was at a disadvantage for serving the county's needs.
 In 1890, a group of businessmen purchased land on the rail line, 7 mi southwest of Helena, with the specific intent of building a new town to serve as the county seat.
 The new town, named for Colonel Henry Wax Karnes (1812–1840), veteran of the Texas Revolution and a leader of the Texas Rangers, was a viable settlement by 1894, when the county voted to move its seat from Helena.
 Karnes City continued to grow, while Helena faded into a ghost town.

 The story was fictionalized in the 1969 episode "The Oldest Law" of the television series Death Valley Days.
 In the episode, Jim Davis played the role of Colonel Butler, while Stacy Harris played Helena's mayor.

 Geography

 Karnes City is located in central Karnes County at 28°53′N 97°54′W (28.8882, –97.9013).
-According to the United States Census Bureau, the city has a total area of 5.5 km2, of which 0.08 sqkm, or 1.37%, are water.
+According to the United States Census Bureau, the city has a total area of 5.5 km2, of which 0.08 sqkm, or 1.37%, is covered by water.

 U.S. 181 runs through the southwest side of Karnes City, leading northwest 54 mi to San Antonio and south 37 mi to Beeville.
 Texas State Highway 123 runs north from Karnes City 25 mi to Stockdale, and State Highway 80 leads northeast 19 mi to Gillett.

 Demographics

-As of the 2020 United States census, there were 3,111 people, 657 households, and 486 families residing in the city.
+As of the 2020 United States census, 3,111 people, 657 households, and 486 families were residing in the city.